 { YOUNG ARTIST PROGRAM }

 In 2018, Finger Lakes Opera (FLO) established its Young Artist Program to feature up-and-coming musicians around the Finger Lakes region and beyond.
 In its first two seasons, the Young Artists performed in a scenes program and as chorus members for FLO's main-stage productions.
-Following the 2019 season, a local benefactor provided seed funding to facilitate the expansion of FLO’s Young Artist Program.
+Following the 2019 season, a local benefactor provided seed funding to facilitate the growth of FLO’s Young Artist Program.

 Today, FLO’s Young Artist Program has grown in reputation and flourished into one of the company's greatest strengths with applications for the summer session increasing annually (612% since 2019).
 This expansion has provided the catalyst to bring more opera to more people through community engagement events (performances at special community events like the Greater Rochester Chamber’s Athena Awards, elder care facilities, and in cafes) and an in-school presence.
 FLO is proud to be a launching point for these amazing musicians' careers.